ovh/terraform-provider-ovh/website/docs/d/cloud_project_region.html.markdown

   Get information & status of a region associated with a public cloud project.
 ---

-# ovh_cloud_project_region
+# ovh_cloud_project_region (Data Source)

 Use this data source to retrieve information about a region associated with a public cloud project.
 The region must be associated with the project.

 ## Example Usage